Oracle SQL (Genius Series Book 21)

 The COALESCE Command

-COALESCE is Equivalent to This CASE Statement
+COALESCE is Equivalent to this CASE Statement

-The Basics of CAST (Convert And STore)
+The Basics of CAST (Convert And Store)

-A Rounding Example
+A Rounding Example Using CAST

-Valued Case Vs. A Searched Case
+Valued Case vs. Searched Case

 Combining Searched Case and Valued Case